dlfelps/dlfelps.github.io/_posts/2022-09-01-List-vs-Seq.md

 ## Introduction

-Lists, sequences, and arrays appear interchangable on the surface - they are all linear collections of elements of the same type.
+Lists, sequences, and arrays appear interchangeable on the surface - they are all linear collections of elements of the same type.
 But the architects of F# included all three with good reason.
 This post explores some of the situations that make each type shine, and dives into the tradeoffs you make when you select one collection over another[^1].
 Let's start with Microsoft's official definitions:

  - [Arrays](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/arrays) are fixed-size, zero-based, mutable collections of consecutive data elements that are all of the same type.
  - [Lists](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/lists) are ordered, immutable series of elements of the same type.